-When the initial trees have been generated they are evaluated one by one, and a fitness score is assigned based on performance.
 When all trees have been evaluated, new trees are formed through selection, crossover, and mutation.
 The crossover operator differs from that used in GAs.
-In GP, the two trees that are to be crossed over are split at random locations, and the subtrees below these locations are swapped between the two trees.
+In GP, the two trees that are to be crossed over are split at random locations, and the subtrees below these locations are swapped between the two.
 The procedure, which clearly leads to trees of varying size, is illustrated in Fig. 2.8.